StatFunGen/xqtl-resources/data/genes/README.md

 ## How to read the unified table
 Each row correspond to a variant in a locus that have been associated to AD GWAS (Combining finemaping and Coloc results for the 4 GWAS studies data used).

+For each AD locus, only the variants with inclusion score>0.1 are included or, if no variant with inclusion score>0.1, only the leading variants in term of inclusion score for GWAS or for an xQTL are displayed.
+Inclusion score correspond to the maximal value for its associated PIPs or VCP (Variant coloc probability) across any GWAS (for GWAS part), or xQTL (for xQTL part)

-If the variant have been associated also to an xQTL, summary are shown in xQTLs summary part.
+If the variant have been associated to an xQTL, summary are shown in xQTLs summary part.

-Context are ordered and green colored according to a confidence score (C1 / darkgreen is best, C6/light green is lowest confidence) which combined TWAS, MR, finemapping and coloc results:
+Contexts are ordered and green colored according to a confidence score (C1 / darkgreen is best, C6/light green is lowest confidence) which combined TWAS, MR, finemapping and coloc results:
 - C1: the gene is MR significant, the variant is in a CS95% overlapping between the GWAS and the xQTL (from single context finemapping)
 - C2: the gene is MR significant, the variant is colocalizing (using colocboost) between the GWAS and the xQTL
 - C3: the gene is TWAS significant, and the variant is colocalizing or in  CS95% overlapping between the GWAS and the xQTL
 - C4: the variant is in a CS95% overlapping between the GWAS and the xQTL (from single context finemapping)
 - C5: the variant is colocalizing or overlapping with any xQTL CS (multicontext, cs50, cs70..)
-- C6:  the gene is TWAS significant only
+- C6:  the gene is TWAS significant only the '+' or '-' after the context name correspond to the direction of the effect on the gene/molecular trait observed in finemapping (first '+/-') or in colocboost (second '+/-').

-For each AD locus, only the variants with inclusion score>0.1 are included or, if no variant with inclusion score>0.1, only the leading variants in term of inclusion score for GWAS or for an xQTL are displayed.
-Inclusion score for a variant correspond to the maximal value for its associated PIPs or VCP (Variant coloc probability) across any GWAS (for GWAS part), or xQTL (for xQTL part)
+'Effect' column correspond to the effect on the molecular traits,